 We arrived fairly early in the morning, so before we checked into our hotel we went over to the Navy Pier.
 According to various sources, including some friends, Chicago supposedly has a pretty good Children’s Museum at the Navy Pier as well as some other fun activities.
 Approaching the Navy Pier, it’s hard to miss the large Ferris wheel looming in the distance, and our daughter spotted it right away.
 But first we had to stop at the fountain in front of the Children’s Museum, which is a large courtyard with water jetting up out of the ground, inviting kids and adults alike to dodge (or not) the multiple streams of water shooting in various directions.
 The weather was warm and plenty of other kids were playing in the water, so we joined them.
 Afterwards, we went up into the huge Ferris wheel for a great view of the Chicago’s skyline and Lake Michigan.
 All three of us were impressed with the tall buildings, but none more than our daughter as she stood glued to the windows in the Ferris wheel car.
 It was a hit!

 Then we explored the pier a little more, which also contains some shops and restaurants similar to a small shopping mall.
 After a great lunch we tackled the Children’s Museum, which we must say lived up to the hype.
-Personally, I think kids a little older than our three-year-old would enjoy it more as there were some activities that were more suited towards kids that were perhaps five or six.
+Personally, I think kids a little older than our three-year-old would enjoy it more as there were some activities that were more suited towards kids that were perhaps five or six, or even older.
 However, more than enough activities for a kid her age can be found in the museum, including a large room filled with interactive pools of water, another room that feels like a tree house, and other room that encourages kids to make forts out of blankets and furniture.

 That evening for dinner we had to try a classic Chicago treat: deep dish pizza at Lou Malnati’s.
 Despite her age, our daughter is a pizza connoisseur and provides professional quality epicurean reviews of her favorite pizza restaurants to anyone who will listen.
 So we were all curious to see how she would react to a thicker crust pizza with the tomato sauce on top of the cheese instead of under it.
 Well, I’m sorry Chicago, but she didn’t like it.
 New York style pizza is still her favorite.
 Mom and Dad liked it, though.
+But don’t worry, during our time in Chicago she liked plenty of other places.
+After all, there are plenty of kid-friendly restaurants in Chicago.

 The next day’s itinerary had us venturing out to Millennium Park to visit the famous Cloud Gate “bean” sculpture and the other fun activities offered by the park.
 The reflective bean is better experienced in person than in a photo, as its curved surfaces entice both children and adults.
 Walking under the oddly shaped piece of art is also interesting, as your reflection is distorted multiple times in a seemingly infinite manner.
 The reflection of the Chicago skyline in the bean is also mesmerizing.
 Next we headed out to the kids area at Maggie Daley Park where one of the best playgrounds in the country can be found (at least in our daughter’s opinion).
 Multiple areas for children of different ages can be found in the part, and each one is unique and well designed.
 Some sections of the playground resemble boats at sea, and a large whale tail spouts water so that kids can play in it on a warm day.
 Another large area looks like a huge castle with two big towers supporting a suspension bridge, and multiple slides and climbing areas surrounding it.
 For older children and teens, a huge climbing wall can be found on the north side of the park.